ativitbenz/how-to-smplify-hyperledger-development-with-oracle-blockchain-app-builder/README.md

 The picture below describes how smart contracts can automate "Contract" and "Grant" entities.
 Each time a citizen receives an approved maternity/paternity leave grant, all working contracts should be automatically suspended until the leave expires.
 In that case, you would need to visit only one institution and let the blockchain do the magic in all other institutions.
 It's an excellent example of frictionless government experience relying on technical enablers capable of doing so.

 ![](images/uc-egov-3.png)

+The upper example highlights the value of automation within dispersed networks to increase trust among members and speed of the integrated process.
+At the same time, it removes the uncertainty of manual integrations and human mistakes.
+We will demonstrate the power of automation in chapter [Blockchain Data Automation (UC2)](#develop-blockchain-automation-uc2).

 What is the next step?
 Let's build a blockchain network and independent government systems.